ronentk/TextLabs/README.md

 This repository is essentially a fork of TextWorld ([version 1.0.0 ](https://github.com/Microsoft/TextWorld/tree/1.0.0/textworld)) with the following main modifications:

- - Incorporation of domain specific "lab" entities and logic in the Textworld knowledge base.
+ - Incorporation of domain specific "lab" entities and logic in the TextWorld knowledge base.
   - A `SketchGenerator` for generating materials synthesis "quests" consistent with the domain-specific logic.
 This is similar in function (and utilizes) the existing `Chainer` helper class.
  - Surface Generator for generating the quest instructions for the generated quests.
 This replaces the TextWorld `TextGrammar`.
  -  A new "lab challenge" for Textworld.